argoproj-labs/argocd-operator/README.md

 ## Oeverview

 The Argo CD Operator manages the full lifecycle for Argo CD and it's components.
-The operator aims to provide the follwing.
+The operator aims to provide the following.

 * Easy configuration and installation of the Argo CD components with sane defaults to get up and running quickly.
 * Provide seamless upgrades to the Argo CD components.